Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 - Therapeutic Relationship: Building a strong, supportive relationship between the therapist and the patient is an essential foundation of therapy.

-Psychodynamic (Psychoanalytic) Therapy:
+Psychodynamic (Psychoanalytic) Therapy

 Complementary Treatment for GAD

-Relaxation techniques, including autogenic training, progressive muscle relaxation, and breathing exercises, can be used for treatment of GAD not alone but in combination with psychotherapy and/or medication.
+Relaxation techniques, including autogenic training, progressive muscle relaxation, and breathing exercises, can be used for the treatment of GAD not alone but in combination with psychotherapy and/or medication.

 Course of Generalized Anxiety

-The course of generalised anxiety disorder typically unfolds gradually, with fears and physical symptoms like heart racing and palpitation initially going unnoticed.
+The course of generalized anxiety disorder typically unfolds gradually, with fears and physical symptoms like heart racing and palpitation initially going unnoticed.
 It’s only over time that these symptoms increasingly encroach upon one’s daily life and well-being.

 GAD can be remarkably persistent, often taking years to overcome.
 During this journey, individuals may experience phases of reduced anxiety.
-The studies show that approximately one in four individuals had recovered from generalised anxiety spontaneously within 2 years.
+The studies show that approximately one in four individuals had recovered from generalized anxiety spontaneously within 2 years.
 In the long term, many people do manage their anxieties, and as individuals age, GAD often diminishes naturally.

 Living with Generalized Anxiety Disorder